ocoulson/ocoulson.github.io/_posts/2021-05-17-scala-3-zio-http-caliban.md

         val api = graphQL(RootResolver(queries, mutations))

-        // zio-http Http.collect function allows us to define a route.
+        // zio-http Http.collect function allows us to define routes as cases of a PartialFunction.
-        //There is an unapply function that allows us to destructure an http `Request` into a tuple containing a `Method` and a `Route`
+        // There is an unapply function that allows us to destructure an http `Request` into a tuple containing a `Method` and a `Route`

         val app: HttpApp[Any, Nothing] = Http.collect[Request] {
             case Method.Get -> Root / "schema" => Response.text(api.render)